 3. Nail that Value Proposition down and train the team

-You've got value for being in business, and it's critical that the value proposition is accurate and a clear, unique identifier that distinguishes your business from the saturated marketplace.
+A value proposition is accurate and a clear and the unique identifier that distinguishes your business from the saturated marketplace.
 Make sure your employees and managers know what the value proposition is and can clearly communicate your organization's value to your Customers.

 4. Be the leader you want to follow